AlejandroGorgues/AstroCabTools/docs/cube_ans_tutorial.rst

 Related to the ellipse manipulation, three options can be selected:

 1. The "Ellipse aperture" option, which allow to obtain the aperture spectrum associated to the ellipse area.
    After the option has been selected, the ellipse figure will be able to be drawn manually on the current image.
-Once the figure has been created, a new window will appear, showing the spectrum associated to the aperture along with different buttons, whose functionality will be explained in the `Spectrum visualization`_ section.
+Once the figure has been created, a new window will appear, showing the spectrum associated to the aperture along with different buttons, whose functionality will be explained in the `Spectrum visualization cubeAns`_ section.
 2. The "Ellipse Coordinates" option will show a new window that contains the X and Y coordinates of the top and bottom side of the ellipse, and the value in pixels of the major and minor axis, which will update when the figure change.
 3. The "Creation of Ellipse parameterized" option will allow to update or create in a new window the same ellipse figure as the one created in the first point, given the coordinates in pixels.
 The figure can be created or updated using the center coordinates along with the size of the major and minor axis, which can be written in it's associated text fields.
 Once the parameters had been written, the button located at the bottom of the window will update the coordinates of it.

-.. _Spectrum visualization:
+.. _Spectrum visualization cubeAns:

 Spectrum visualization
 ^^^^^^^^^^^^^^^^^^^^^^